 Running Start and Similar Programs Courses

 Whitman will review credit earned through the Running Start Program and similar dual enrollment programs on a course-by-course basis.
-Course work is eligible for credit only if the class(es) are taught on the college campus by college faculty, and no more than one-third of the participants consists of high school students.
 Credits awarded will be for classes at a commensurate level and in subject matter relevant to the Whitman College liberal arts curriculum.

 College Courses Offered in the High School

 A maximum of 62 semester hours of credit may be transferred from accredited two-year colleges.
-Whitman will accept credit on a course-by-course basis from the Associate of Arts or Sciences degree programs.
+Whitman will accept credit on a course-by-course basis from any Associates degree programs.